Constipation remedy: Sesame seeds

-The oily composition of sesame seeds works to moisturize the intestines, which can help if dry stools are a problem.
+The oily composition of sesame seeds works to moisturize the intestines, which can help if dry stools are a problem and provide constipation relief.
 Add the seeds to cereals or salads for crunch, or pulverize them in a coffee grinder and sprinkle on food like a seasoning.
-This home remedy for constipation is a favorite of Amish and Chinese folk healers.
+These are the surprising reasons that you're constipated.

 One tablespoon of blackstrap molasses before bed should help ease your constipation by morning.
-Blackstrap molasses is boiled and concentrated three times, so it has significant vitamins and minerals; magnesium in particular will help relieve your constipation.
+Blackstrap molasses is boiled and concentrated three times, so it has significant vitamins and minerals; magnesium in particular will help you achieve constipation relief.
+This is the science behind why you can never poop on vacation.

 Mint and ginger are both proven home remedies to help alleviate a slew of digestive problems.
 Peppermint contains menthol, which has an antispasmodic effect that relaxes the muscles of the digestive tract.
 Ginger is a "warming" herb that causes the inside of the body to generate more heat; herbalists say this can help speed up sluggish digestion.
-In tea, the hot water will also stimulate digestion and help relieve constipation.
+In tea, the hot water will also stimulate digestion and provide constipation relief.
 Dandelion tea is also a gentle laxative and detoxifier.
+Check out these other amazing health benefits of tea.

 Content continues below ad

-The citric acid in lemon juice acts as a stimulant to your digestive system and can help flush toxins from your body.
+The citric acid in lemon juice acts as a stimulant to your digestive system and can help flush toxins from your body providing constipation relief.
 Squeeze fresh lemon juice into a glass of water every morning, or add lemon to tea; you may find that the refreshingly tart water not only acts as a natural remedy to your constipation but also that it helps you drink more water each day, which will improve your long-term digestion.
+Read up on these other insane health benefits of drinking lemon water.

 Coffee can stimulate your colon and speed up your trip to the bathroom.
 Other hot drinks work too: Herbal tea or a cup of hot water with a little lemon juice (a natural laxative) or honey may stimulate your colon as well.
 Coffee is also a diuretic, however, so make sure to keep drinking water or your constipation could become worse.